hns-dev/frontendMentor-todo-app/README.md

 - Mobile-first workflow
 - [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) - To implement drag-and-drop feature
 - localStorage - To save user's todo list and color theme preference

-### Continued development

-- write more organized, high-quality and clean code
-- Build this project as a MERN application